simonedambrogio/HybridModellingProject-Preprocess/prepare/README.md

 - `--subject`: Subject ID (required)
 - `--session`: Session number (optional, runs all sessions if not specified)
-- `--submit_to`: Cluster type to submit to (choices: "slurm", "sge", default: "slurm").
+- `--submit_to`: Cluster type to submit to (choices: "slurm", "sge").
 Specifying this option automatically enables job submission.

 ## Prepare Steps in Detail